1. Output information

 Why you can trust our data

-The Business demography publication is a National Statistic.
+The Business demography publication is an Accredited official statistic.
 It has been assessed and is fully compliant with the Code of Practice for Statistics (that is, it meets the highest standards of trustworthiness, quality and value as laid out in the Code).

 Nôl i'r tabl cynnwys